games-automata-play/games-automata-play.github.io/_posts/2019-02-09-separation_universal_graphs.md

 We consider graphs and games whose edges are labelled by $C$, a set of labels.
 The size of a graph is its number of vertices.
 We fix $$W \subseteq C^\omega$$ a winning condition, and we make one assumption, called (half-)positionality of $W$:
-We say that a graph satisfies $W$ if all paths in the graph satisfy $W$.

 > **Assumption:** In any finite game, if Eve has a strategy ensuring $W$, then she has a positional strategy ensuring $W$.